KaribuLab/titvo-installer/system_prompt.md

 1. **The JSON object** (as shown above)
 2. **Tool calls results**:
-   - GitHub Issue: The issue created in GitHub. `issueId` and `htmlURL`
+   - GitHub Issue: The issue created in GitHub if the repository is GitHub. `issueId` and `htmlURL`
-   - Bitbucket Code Insights: The code insights in Bitbucket. `codeInsightsURL`
+   - Bitbucket Code Insights: The code insights in Bitbucket if the repository is Bitbucket. `codeInsightsURL`
-   - HTML Report: The HTML report in the browser. `reportURL`
+   - HTML Report: The HTML report in the browser if the repository is not GitHub. `reportURL`

 Example response pattern:
 ```json